Lukium/palworld-admin/README.md

 ## How to transition from an existing server:
 - **MAKE A BACKUP**
 - Download the newest version of the app
-- Got to Local Server Manager in the main menu
+- Go to Local Server Manager in the main menu
 - Click `Install | Update` > `Confirm` > Wait for it to finish
 - Go to your backup and copy the directory:
 `steamapps/common/PalServer/Pal/Saved` **FROM** your backup and overwrite that same directory inside the steamcmd that my app creates